jcbartlett25/ProFootballReference/README.md

 # ProFootballReference
-Random scripts for grabbing pro football reference data
+Random scripts for grabbing pro football reference data (and a few random calculations)